fsvieira/zebradb-core/README.md

 Zebrajs system consists of two parts the definitions and the query, both parts share the same language of zebra-system terms, which is defined by a certain formal syntax, and a set of transformation rules.

-The zebra language is very simple, it only has constants, variables, tuples, negation and ignore.
+The zebra language is very simple, it only has constants, variables, tuples and negation.

 But because its hard to explain how it works, I will do it with examples: